pennedav/composer-sandbox/README.md

 composer-sandbox
 ================

-Sandbox for testing out a composer library
+Sandbox for testing out a composer library.